L-iet/pylogic/journal.md

 5:09pm: Break session.
 I recorded a demo video of two proofs.

 # Wednesday Apr 17, 2024, 5:46pm PT
 Begin session.
-Continue work on predicate proof search
+Continue work on predicate proof search.

+TODO: Need to implement hash for other props besides And, Not, Implies, Or, Proposition